1) What is a steel band?

 4) Can we choose the whole set list?

 ANSWER: There are bands who may agree to this, but none- that I know- who would be very happy about losing all control over their choice of songs on the night.
 DJs are more capable of doing this and we can provide those for you at a discounted rate if you book one of our bands.

 5) Does the band provide recorded music between and before sets?

 ANSWER: It can do if you’ve booked one that has a system through which it can do this.
 Any band booked that includes vocals or plays to backing tracks will automatically have this as part of its act.
-Some all-acoustic steel bands are booked specifically because they have no electrics and will have to bring in extra equipment to accommodate you.
+Some clients specificaly hire a steel band to play without amplification.
+As such, that steel band will have to bring in extra equipment to accommodate you.
 All bands nowadays will prefer if you play your own choice of music through their system using your phone, tablet or laptop.

 6) How loud will the band be?

 ANSWER: This will depend on the size of the band and whether it is using any amplification.
-It is one of life’s great paradoxes that steel bands are often perceived to be much quieter than expected by people who had previously thought they might be too loud for their event and also perceived to be much louder than expected by people who had previously thought they might be too quiet for their event.
-Sensitive professional musicians who respond to the needs of specific events are often to blame for this!
+This is one of life’s great paradoxes.
+People who had previously thought they might be too loud for their event often find steel bands quieter than expected.
+Meanwhile, people who had previously thought they might be too quiet for their event often find steel bands louder than expected.
+Sensitive professional musicians with great instruments who respond to the needs of specific events are often to blame for this!

 7) How much space will the band need?

 ANSWER: On average please provide a minimum of 1m x 1m for each steel pan player playing a single pan- unless the band is socially distancing, of course.

 8) Can a steel band be mobile and stroll while playing at my event?